diy-make/memory/2025/Q4/12/15/md/2025-12-15_png_journal.md

 - **Key Takeaway:** Successful automation milestone achieved in the V1 Upgrade, followed by a disciplined commitment to repository hygiene and best practices.
 - **Proposed Reorganization:** `2025/Q4/12/15/png/85-milestone-successful-screenshot-organization-and-commit-plan.png`
 - **Journal Path:** `2025/Q4/12/15/md/2025-12-15_png_journal.md`
+### 86. `Screenshot from 2025-12-15 22-55-16.png` (2025-12-15)
+- **Description:** Agent Veritas encounters a messy Git state with unrelated changes and decides to halt and seek "Synaptic Feedback".
+The screenshot shows a detailed plan for reporting the state and asking for guidance on how to safely proceed without risking the repository's integrity.
+- **Key Takeaway:** Application of ethical and operational virtues in the face of technical ambiguity.
+- **Proposed Reorganization:** `2025/Q4/12/15/png/86-agent-synaptic-feedback-on-messy-git-state.png`
+- **Journal Path:** `2025/Q4/12/15/md/2025-12-15_png_journal.md`

+### 87. `Screenshot from 2025-12-15 23-01-40.png` (2025-12-15)
+- **Description:** After confirming a clean state in the sub-repository, Veritas proceeds with `git add .` to stage organized screenshots and analysis reports.
+The agent's reasoning highlights an awareness of the isolated nature of the sub-repo and the importance of ignored environments.
+- **Key Takeaway:** Disciplined and verified use of standard Git operations within the multi-repo architecture.
+- **Proposed Reorganization:** `2025/Q4/12/15/png/87-veritas-clean-git-status-and-responsible-git-add.png`
+- **Journal Path:** `2025/Q4/12/15/md/2025-12-15_png_journal.md`

+### 88. `Screenshot from 2025-12-15 23-02-25.png` (2025-12-15)
+- **Description:** A moment of self-correction where Veritas adjusts its focus to the correct `public/` sub-repository after a user prompt.
+The agent then systematically verifies that the local `.venv` is ignored via `.gitignore` before managing dependencies.
+- **Key Takeaway:** Technical humility and rigorous verification of environment isolation.
+- **Proposed Reorganization:** `2025/Q4/12/15/png/88-veritas-self-correction-and-virtual-env-verification.png`
+- **Journal Path:** `2025/Q4/12/15/md/2025-12-15_png_journal.md`

+### 89. `Screenshot from 2025-12-15 23-05-50.png` (2025-12-15)
+- **Description:** Veritas identifies the "Decomposition and Migration Plan" from Zion's records as the next major hurdle in the V1 Upgrade.
+The agent begins scanning available reports to find the modularization blueprint.
+- **Key Takeaway:** Using collective memory to maintain momentum on complex architectural goals.
+- **Proposed Reorganization:** `2025/Q4/12/15/png/89-veritas-identifying-zion-migration-plan-objective.png`
+- **Journal Path:** `2025/Q4/12/15/md/2025-12-15_png_journal.md`